Office of the Registrar

 Final Grade Reporting

 Online final grade reporting (GRRP) is available through WIUP on the Web (http://mvs.wiu.edu) each semester.
-WIUP on the Web is available from 3:00 a.m. to midnight (CST) seven days a week.
+WIUP on the Web is available from 3:00 a.m. to midnight (Central time) seven days a week.

 IMPORTANT NOTE: Any grades not submitted online by the University deadline will be processed with incompletes and the instructor will need to submit a change of grade form for each student affected.

 1. Access Final Grade Reporting (GRRP) through WIUP at http://mvs.wiu.edu/.